SfsDeveloper/BatchSSharingPro/README.md

 - -event option <br>
 This is an option to synchronize with *"SSharing Pro"*. <br>
-`SSharing.ps1` doesn't finish processing until Mutex is complete.<br>
+`SSharing.ps1` doesn't finish processing until *"SSharing Pro"* is complete.<br>
-You can freely specify the name of the Event other than "xxx".
+Follow the steps below to synchronize with *"SSharing Pro"*. <br>
+The event name "xxx" can be freely selected.

  1. Creating an Event named "xxx".<br>
  1. Creating a Mutex named "xxx_2".<br>
  1. Run *"SSharing Pro"* with the option "-event xxx".<br>